 Welcome to the website of Ben R. Atkinson.
 Ben is a writer, musician, and broadcaster known for his radio programme, Ben’s Country Music Show, which airs on stations around the world.
-In addition, Ben has written two novels, released an album and EP of original music, worked extensively in the media industry and Higher Education in the UK, and is currently studying for his PhD in music and American studies at the University of Lincoln, UK.
+In addition, Ben has written two novels, released an album and EP of original music, and worked extensively in the media industry and Higher Education in the UK.
+Ben is currently studying for his PhD in music and American studies at the University of Lincoln, UK.

 As a writer, Ben has written two novels which were both published independently.
 The Kraken’s Curse (2008) is a YA story of fantasy and intrigue set on the beautiful Devon coast while Walking on Cinders (2010) is a dystopian tale of a bitter global conflict and those who are fighting in the closing days of war in London and France.
 Walking on Cinders is notable as being one of the first novels by a British author to be promoted widely on social media, selling 1000 copies as part of the ‘1000 Books to Sell Project’ in 2010/11.
 Ben continues to work on a third novel.